Henkjan1110/intro-programming-website/data/week1/5-variables.md

 At the end of the program, you'll notice that the original value of the variable has vanished.
 A variable can hold only one value at a time.

 ## Variable's Type Persists
-Once a variable's type has been declared, it can no longer be changed.
-For example, a boolean value cannot be assigned to a variable of the integer type, nor can an integer be assigned to a variable of the boolean type.
-However, exceptions do exist: an integer can be assigned to a variable of the double type, since Java knows how to convert an integer to a double.
-A floating-point value cannot, however, be assigned to an integer variable.
-The reason for this is that those who develop the language aim to prevent developers from making errors that lead to a loss of information.
+It is important to note that once the type of a variable has been declared, it cannot be changed.
+There are strict type compatibility rules in Java that prevent a value of one type from being assigned to a variable of a different type.
+For instance, a boolean value cannot be assigned to an integer variable and vice versa.
+However, there are exceptions such as assigning an integer to a double variable, as Java can automatically convert integers to doubles.
+On the other hand, a floating-point value cannot be assigned to an integer variable as this can result in a loss of information.
+These restrictions are in place to prevent programming errors and ensure data integrity.

 ```java
 double floatingPoint = 0.42;